JochenBaier/cppguard/README.md

 -  Detect wrong lock usage: Detect locks which are released by threads which do no hold them (from Abseil algorithm)
 -  Lock watchdog: The time a lock is waiting for a lock or holding a lock is monitored and a log or error is created if a maximum time is exceeded
 -  Runs on Windows OS with the native lock APIs of Windows:  Critical Section, std::mutex and std::recursive_mutex
+-  Test C/C++ DLLs loaded in a Java or a .Net  programs
 -  Overhead depends on usage.
 Pretty good for IO bound applications (e.g.  TCPI/IP based)
 -  Works with Debug, Release and RelWithDebInfo builds
 -  For basic usage no source code changes are needed.
 Minor changes (minimum 2 lines) to the build system (CMake, or Visual Studio Project) are needed